 It’s different when you’re self-employed.

-“The responsibility for the self-employed individual is that they have to be their own HR manager; they have to figure out what they can afford,” says Jeff Baechle, vice president of Individual Market Product Strategy at UnitedHealthOne.
+“The responsibility for the self-employed individual is that they have to be their own HR manager; they have to figure out what they can afford,” says Jeff Baechle, Senior Director of Products, Employee & Individual at UnitedHealthcare.

 That doesn’t mean you have to navigate your health insurance options alone.
 Insurance brokers can explain the different types of health plans and help you find one that fits your needs.